olivemckenzie2003/nosql-challenge/README.md

 Output ['establishments']

-The database was queried by making searches for particular records,and updated by adding and deleting records, and making changes to records.
+The database was queried by making searches for particular records, and updated by adding and deleting records, and making changes to records.

 NoSQL_analysis_starter.ipynb was opened in jupyter notebook and all the details above pertaining to NoSQL_setup_starter.ipynb was repeated.
-In this file the database is interigated for information and the final resluts output in a Pandas dataframe
+In this file the database is interrogate for information and the final resluts output in a Pandas dataframe